Automotive industry in New Zealand: Components industry

 Locally manufactured components included upholstery, paint, batteries, alloy wheels, tyres and rubber components, springs, windscreens, glass, wiring looms, radios, exhaust systems and bumpers.
-They had been favoured since the 1920s but received their greatest encouragement immediately after the Second World War.
+They had been favoured since the 1920s but received their greatest encouragement immediately after World War II.

 The conflict between what seemed commonsense to overseas suppliers and local requirements could make for strange events.
 It was reported that CKD units were being received with ready installed spark plugs in their engines.
 Assemblers were obliged to remove and destroy the plugs and replace them with inferior plugs of local manufacture.

 The component industry shared the fate of the assembly industry.
 The 1999 New Zealand Official Year Book reported that there were around 40 component manufacturers left employing about 4,000 people.
 About $180 million of their $400 million production was exported.